A woman, an explanation, and a farewell.

 I don’t believe in a single thing out there.
 About where we’re going or what happens after this.
 I only have faith in the idea that each of us matters and that we’re all connected.
 And the evidence has been found for me in little theatres like this, where a particular congregation gathers for the first and only time to witness something that will never happen again.
 They call it ephemeral art, but it can have a lasting effect.
 I have to believe that, because I’m leaving, and I’m afraid it’ll be like I was never here.

-We moved here, my late husband and I, full of stupid dreams, most recently from Chicago.
+We moved here, my late husband and I, full of naive dreams, most recently from Chicago.
 The winters there had slowed our metabolisms and forward motion, and his transfer seemed like a gift.
-I had an MFA in Acting, not a good one, but still.
+I had an MFA in Acting.
+Not a good one, but still.
 I wasn’t auditioning in Chicago and I didn’t know why, but I thought maybe the answer might be found somewhere else.
 And it was, just not the answer I wanted.

 I’m hard wired to think very little of myself.
 This is the kindest way I can put it, and I’m not fishing for compliments.
 They don’t work.
 It’s an official disorder under the OCD umbrella, so the internal messaging is particularly insidious.
 It only shuts up when I am up here, as it happens, but then it comes rushing back with a vengeance and makes me regret everything I said, what I wore, how I looked.
 I won’t be able to fall asleep tonight with all that in my head.
 I can’t make you understand, but I can tell you it’s gotten worse and worse over time.
 It’s practically cellular, and it affects every part of my life.
 And you can tell.
 You may not know exactly what’s wrong, but anyone armed with even two facts about my life can tell that something is off.